jaredjones/UGLEngine/dep/glfw/README.md

    `GLFW_RELEASE_BEHAVIOR_NONE` for `GL_KHR_context_flush_control` support
  - Added `GLFW_INCLUDE_ES31` for including the OpenGL ES 3.1 header
  - Added `GLFW_FLOATING` for creating always-on-top windowed mode windows
+ - Added `GLFW_FOCUSED` window hint for controlling initial input focus
  - Added *partial and experimental* support for Wayland
+ - Changed the default of `GLFW_REFRESH_RATE` to `GLFW_DONT_CARE` to maintain the default behavior
+ - Changed static library to build as position independent code for easier use from the Rust language
  - Bugfix: The debug context attribute was set from `GL_ARB_debug_output` even when a debug context had not been requested
  - Bugfix: The particles example was not linked against the threading library